tslocke/hobocookbook/manual/lifecycles.markdown

  - `:available_to` -- Specifies who is allowed access to the creator.
 This check is in addition to the precondition (`:if` or `:unless`).
    There are a variety of ways to provide the `:available_to` option, discussed later on

 The block given to `create` provides a callback which will be called after the record has been created.
 You can give a block with a single argument, in which case it will be passed the record, or with no arguments in which case it will be `instance_eval`'d on the record.

+Once you have defined a creator action for your model, you will probably want to use it instead of the standard `new` method on your model.
+For example:

+    new_friendship = Friendship::Lifecycle.my_creator(user, :param1 => "foo")
+    new_friendship.save!

+The first parameter of the creator is the user that is used for permission checks via the `:available_to` option.
+The second parameter is a hash where the keys should correspond to the attribute names listed in the `:params` option.

 ## Defining transitions